Opportunity-Holding/Dynamit/Documentation/API Reference.md

 ## A simple example

 Think of Dynamit dynamic tables as being to regular static database classes what .NET `Dictionary` objects are to regular .NET classes.
-In fact, they are Starcounter database classes that implement the `IDictionary<string, object>` interface.
+In fact, they are built as Starcounter database classes that implement the `IDictionary<string, object>` interface.

 ```csharp
 using Dynamit;